We may earn commission from affiliate links →

 Church Of Saint Methodia

 One of the places you should also visit inside the Kastro is this tiny church dedicated to Saint Methodia.
 The saint was born on the island back in 1861.
-According to the legend, Saint Methodia had been married to a local fisherman who drowned at a shipwreck.
+According to the legend, Saint Methodia had been married to a local fisherman who drowned at a shipwreck

 Marvel At The Natural And Mineral Landscape

-Just like its neighboring island, Milos, Kimolos, and other smaller islands around them are part of the so-called Aegean Volcanic Arc, featuring acidic volcanic rocks.
+Like its neighboring island, Milos, Kimolos, and other smaller islands around them are part of the so-called Aegean Volcanic Arc, featuring acidic volcanic rocks.
 The constant volcanic activity is visible in the many hot springs in different areas and the unique and often bizarre rock formations.

 The island is rich in tuff — locally known as poria; this common volcanic rock has often been used in construction due to its excellent insulating qualities and because it is also a light material.
-The poria had long represented an important revenue for the islanders as it was the most important product of the island, and it was also commerced in many areas of the Mediterranean.
+The poria had long represented an important revenue for the islanders as it was the most important product of the island and was also commerced in many areas of the Mediterranean.

 Another unusual element you will abundantly find on the island is a kind of clear clay known as Kimolia Gee.
 Due to its unique chemical composition (and since it is only found in Kimolos), this mineral element has one-of-a-kind detergent and pharmaceutical properties, and it was another valuable product exported by locals.